 Now all circles with the same fill & stroke colors will be selected.

 Again, you can only select colors from editable vector images.
-When you have just a few colors in the design, you can hold the Shift key to select multiple objects with the same color, but if the colors are more complicated and you have a lot of objects with the same color, the Select Same feature is the best option.About June Escalada
+When you have just a few colors in the design, you can hold the Shift key to select all of the same color in Adobe Illustrator, but if the colors are more complicated and you have a lot of objects with the same color, the Select Same feature is the best option.About June Escalada